Kairotic/mistakes/dyadic.md

 (book VII).
 To engage with this hypothesis, we attempted to implement this system of counting in a contemporary programming language.

+We will make this attempt using the Haskell programming language, known for its very strong focus on defining the types of things in clear way.